DARWINDEV/DARWINDEV/README.md

 ### A little bit of me 🐱‍👤:

-* Developer JR 👨‍💻.
+* Software Tester Engineer 👨‍💻.
 * Coffee without sugar team ☕
 * I love develop mobile and web 💖
 * Perseverance is the key 🦾

- Team <a href = "https://twitter.com/codigofacilito?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor">Código facilito</a> 🐊♥

 ### Skills: